-Whether you’re making cool, sweet treats like fruit juice popsicles or passing down your secret spaghetti sauce recipe, you’ll be making both food and memories in the kitchen.
+Whether you’re making cool, sweet treats like popsicles or passing down your secret spaghetti sauce recipe, you’ll be making both food and memories in the kitchen.

 Write down family stories and interview relatives to learn more about your family and its many generations.

-Use paper with one side printed, tape and crayons or markers to create your own Longest Picture as a family.
+Replicate Ramona’s adventure with your kids, using crayons or markers to create your own Longest Picture as a family.

 Have a Yes Day in your house for anything that doesn’t cost money, and see if it isn’t the most memorable day of the year!